CoRECT: A Framework for Evaluating Embedding Compression Techniques at Scale: Related Work

 \subsubsection{Evaluation of Compression Methods.}

 Due to their popularity, SBQ methods have received growing attention in both academic studies and industry reports~\cite{Jina-BinaryEmbeddings,Microsoft-IndexCompression,Mixedbread-BinaryMRL,MongoDB-BinaryQuantization,Weaviate-BinaryQuantization}, demonstrating that high compression ratios can be achieved at minimal performance loss.
-Papers proposing new compression techniques tend to emphasize improvements over previous approaches~\cite{Thakur2022,Xiao2022,Yamada2021,Zhan2021}, like improving over standard PQ.
+Papers proposing new compression techniques tend to emphasize improvements over previous approaches~\cite{Thakur2022,Xiao2022,Yamada2021,Zhan2021}, comparing the retrieval performance of these compression techniques.
 However, most of these evaluations are limited to a small number of datasets and methods and do not consider scalability.
-To the best of our knowledge, the only thorough study was conducted by Zhang et al.~\cite{Zhang2023}, who evaluate compression methods in the context of deep learning recommendation models.
+To the best of our knowledge, the only thorough study comparing compression techniques was conducted by Zhang et al.~\cite{Zhang2023}, who evaluate them in the context of deep learning recommendation models.
 Additionally, they compare a small set of methods in a Retrieval Augmented Generation (RAG) setting on a single dataset, using exact match as a metric.
 However, due to their focus on recommendation, the chosen evaluation metrics and models are not representative of those commonly used in retrieval.